Docs

 npx @better-auth/cli generate

-Migrate: Directly creates the required tables in the database. (only available for Kysely adapter)
+• Migrate: This command creates the required tables directly in the database.
+(Available only for the built-in Kysely adapter)

 Terminal